comodoen34/vosistanbul/wp-content/plugins/flexible-shipping/readme.txt

 **United Kingdom**

-We have released a DPD UK & Local WooCommerce integration for Flexible Shipping covering the whole UK teritory.
-Check our plugin and [offer your customers the DPD UK services at your shop &rarr;](https://octol.io/fs-repo-cross-dpd-uk)
+We have released a DPD UK & Local WooCommerce integrations for Flexible Shipping covering the whole UK territory.
+Check our plugins - [offer your customers the DPD UK services in your shop](https://octol.io/fs-repo-cross-dpd-uk) and [show them the DPD UK Pickup Points map](https://octol.io/fs-repo-cross-dpd-uk-pp) to choose their preferred one to collect their orders from.

 **Poland**